Witness Post: Marquam

 After many years of land purchased, Philip Marquam became the largest land owner in Portland.
 Besides the southwest hills, he developed opera houses, eight-story buildings (which bore the family name) and other landmarks.
 He served as a delegate in the Oregon House of Representatives, registering as a Republican.
 He gained a reputation as a transportation advocate and real estate developer.
 He wanted bridges to cross the Willamette River to join the two sides of Portland.
 The Marquam Bridge across the Willamette (1964) was named in his honor.

 The Marquam Bridge construction photo 1964

 The Marquam Nature Park

-The nature park concept was conceived in the 1970’s as a way to forestall potential development of the Marquam Hill acres.
+The nature park concept was conceived in the 1970’s as a way to forestall potential development of urban woodlands.
+The Marquam Hill acres were among the first to be set aside through activism.
 Three brave neighbors – Barbara Walker, Elizabeth Crookham, and Nadia Munk – pooled their resources, collected contributions, sought grants and bought the property for the first phase of the park.
 In 1983 the nature park conservancy donated the Marquam Park to the City of Portland.

 The hill was part of a 300-acre (1.2 km2) donation land claim Marquam purchased for $2,500 in 1857 from John Donner, brother of George Donner of the ill-fated Donner Party.
+The Donner party is notorious for the cannibalism of members who died in the Sierras during a snow storm and starvation.
 The hill is now the site of the Oregon Health & Science University and the Portland Veterans Affairs Medical Center.

 Marquam was instrumental in the formation of the Oregon Railway and Navigation Company in 1887.